clojurewerkz/machine_head/README.md

 ## Project Maturity

-Machine Head is *very* young and incomplete.
-It is currently *not useful to anyone but the author*.
+Machine Head is *very* young and not complete.
+However, the key functionality (connections, publishing, subscriptions) is supported.
+Barring the fact that [documentation](https://github.com/clojurewerkz/machine_head.docs) work has barely been started, we encourage you to give the library a try.

+The API for key operations may changes in the future, although this is fairly unlikely, given how small the library is.